sherpa/sherpa/docs/plots/bokeh_backend.rst

 will be internally translated to bokeh's representation of black (`'black'`).
 However, this is limited to a subset of the available options that are commonly used, see :ref:`backend-independent-plotting-options`.
-A user can pass a additional backend specific options to the plotting routines, such as `marker="*"` in matplotlib.
+A user can pass additional backend specific options to the plotting routines, such as `marker="*"` in matplotlib.
 This will cause an error in bokeh, as bokeh does not have a `"*"` marker; a similar look can be achieved with `marker="star"`.